Skip to content

 • Would they prefer to undertake training?

-For further information on these options your young person could visit the SfYP Website Jobs and careers (servicesforyoungpeople.org), or if they would prefer to speak to someone, they could do the following:
+For further information on these options your young person could do the following:

-Services for Young People offers young people with LDD aged 13-24 impartial information, advice and guidance on their post-16 options such as further education, training, employment and independent living.
-The LDD Team includes specialist Personal Advisers and Supported Employment Advisers dedicated to working with young people with SEND, to help them make a smooth transition into adult life.
+Services for Young People (SfYP) offers young people with special educational needs and disabilities (SEND) aged 13-25 impartial information, advice and guidance on their post-16 options such as further education, training, employment and independent living.

 If you're heading to College...